Do You Have to Pay to Subscribe to a YouTube Channel?

 Read through my guide below (it contains screenshots ) to understand this better!

-Summary: No, you don’t have to pay to subscribe to a YouTube channel.
-Subscribing is free and simply means you’ll receive notifications when the channel posts new videos.
+Summary: No, subscribing to a YouTube channel is free.
+When you subscribe, you'll receive notifications whenever the channel uploads new videos.

-However, if you want to become a Channel Member, there is a fee.
-Memberships can start at $2 and may go up to $5 per month, depending on the benefits offered by the channel.
+However, becoming a Channel Member requires a fee.
+Memberships generally start at $2 and can go up to $5 per month, based on the perks provided by the channel.

 Related guide: How to Hide Your Subscribers on YouTube